Kugan Dhevarajan

-Kugan a/l Dhevarajan (born 11 January 1997) is a Malaysian footballer who plays as a midfielder for Petaling Jaya City in the Malaysia Super League.
+Kugan a/l Dhevarajan (born 11 January 1997) is a Malaysian professional footballer who plays as a midfielder.

 Club career

-Early year
+Early years

 Born in Selangor, Kugan joined Selangor's youth system as a 16-year-old, and continued climbing through the ranks until reaching Selangor under-21 squad in 2015.

 Selangor

 Kugan made his way through the youth and reserve teams and was a key member of Omar Ali's Under-21 team.
 In addition to winning his first President Cup medal with Selangor under-21 on 2017, he also finished the season with 23 appearances and scoring four goals.

-On 27 November 2017, Selangor under-21 manager, Ariffin Ab Hamid confirmed that Kugan would be definitely promoted to Selangor's first team for 2018 season.

 Career statistics

 Club

 1 Includes Malaysia FA Cup matches.